ocean-uhh/seasenselib/_sources/about.rst.txt

-About CTD Tools
+About SeaSenseLib
 ===============

-CTD Tools is a Python library for reading, converting, and plotting oceanographic sensor data from various instruments and formats.
+SeaSenseLib is a Python library for reading, converting, and plotting oceanographic sensor data from various instruments and formats.
 The package is designed to work seamlessly with data from moored instruments and CTD profiles, supporting multiple file formats commonly used in oceanographic research.

 **Key Features:**